spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/04-nameservice/00-tutorial.md

 A blockchain app is a [replicated deterministic state machine](https://en.wikipedia.org/wiki/State_machine_replication).
 As a blockchain app developer, you have to define the state machine with a starting state and messages that trigger state transitions.
 These software components make it all possible!

-- [Ignite CLI](/) is built on top of Cosmos SDK and accelerates chain development by scaffolding everything you need.
+- [Spellshape CLI](/) is built on top of Cosmos SDK and accelerates chain development by scaffolding everything you need.
 - The [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) modular framework allows developers like you to create custom blockchains that can natively interact with other blockchains.
 - [Tendermint](https://docs.tendermint.com/main/introduction/what-is-tendermint.html) software securely and consistently replicates an app on many machines.
 The Tendermint app-agnostic engine handles the networking and consensus layers of your blockchain.